 The Board seeks to encourage participation of shareholders at the Annual General Meeting to ensure a high level of accountability.
 Important issues are presented as single resolutions.
+All resolutions at a meeting of securityholders are decided by a poll rather than being determined on a show of hands.

-As indicated above in Principle 5: Make timely and balanced disclosure, the Company has a Communications Policy.
+As indicated above in Principle 5: Make timely and balanced disclosure, the Company has an ASX Announcements and Communications Policy.
 This policy includes such matters as the Company's approach with respect to shareholder participation at general meetings and reporting to shareholders, including the ability to communicate with shareholders electronically.